Chimera (The X-Files): Plot

-In Bethany, Vermont, a raven frightens a little girl, Michelle Crittendon, at a park while a neighbor, Jenny Uphouse, watches.
-The bird is later found at her home.
-Her mother, Martha Crittendon, is then attacked and killed by a monster.
-Meanwhile, in Washington, D.C., Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are on a stakeout looking for a woman who is possibly killing prostitutes.
-Mulder believes she has the power to disappear because every time police attempt to arrest her she cannot be found.
-While on lookout, Mulder gets a call about the attack and leaves.
-Back at the office, Walter Skinner (Mitch Pileggi) tells Mulder that Crittendon disappeared and asks him what he knows about ravens.
+In Bethany, Vermont, a little girl visiting a park, Michelle Crittendon, is frightened by a raven while a neighbor, Jenny Uphouse, watches.
+The raven is later found at her home.
+Michelle's mother, Martha, is then attacked and killed by a monster.

+Later, in Washington, D.C., Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are on a stakeout when Mulder is summoned to a meeting with Walter Skinner (Mitch Pileggi).
+Skinner explains to Mulder that Martha has disappeared and asks what he knows about ravens.
 Mulder believes that the bird is usually associated with evil.
-Skinner tells Mulder that this case is a top priority because Crittendon is the wife of a federal judge.
-At the Crittendon home, Martha's husband, Howard, tells Mulder that his wife was cheating on him because he found birth control pills, which is suspicious because Howard has had a vasectomy.
-Another neighbor, Ellen Adderly, the wife of Sheriff Phil Adderly, is approached by Jenny and then sees a raven before the window of a nearby car shatters.
-At the Crittendon home, Michelle sees the raven outside her window again and Howard leaves to check it out, leading him to find a hand sticking out above the flower bushes.
-Later the police dig up Martha's body, with claw marks all over her face.
+Skinner tells Mulder that this case is a top priority because Martha's father is a federal judge.

+In Vermont, Howard tells Mulder that his wife was cheating on him because he found birth control pills in her possession, despite Howard having had a vasectomy.
+Meanwhile, another neighbor, Ellen Adderly – the wife of Sheriff Phil Adderly – is approached by Jenny and sees a raven before the window of a nearby car shatters.
+When Michelle sees the raven outside her window again, Howard investigates outside and discovers a hand sticking out above the flower bushes.
+Later the police dig up Martha's body, the face of which shows claw marks.